-Pursuant to your request, we have completed an actuarial determination of the benefit cost and funded status relating to the future other postemployment benefits of Racine County School Office as of January 1, 2008.
+Pursuant to your request, we have completed an actuarial determination of the benefit cost and funded status relating to the future other postemployment benefits of Racine County School Office as of December 31, 2009.
 The results of our calculations are set forth in the following report, as are the actuarial assumptions and methods on which our calculations have been made.
-Our determinations reflect the procedures and methods as prescribed in Statement No. 43 of the Government Accounting Standards Board, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans" and in Statement No. 45 of the Governmental Accounting Standards Board, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions."
+Our determinations reflect the procedures and methods as prescribed in Statement No. 45 of the Governmental Accounting Standards Board, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions."

-Actuarial computations under Statement No. 43 are for purposes of fulfilling certain plan accounting requirements and Statement No. 45 are for purposes of fulfilling certain employer accounting requirements.
-The calculations reported herein have been made on a basis consistent with our understanding of the Statements.
-Determinations for purposes other than meeting the plan or employer financial accounting requirements of the Statements may differ significantly from the results reported herein.
+Actuarial computations under Statement No. 45 are for purposes of fulfilling certain employer accounting requirements.
+The calculations reported herein have been made on a basis consistent with our understanding of the Statement.
+Determinations for purposes other than meeting the plan or employer financial accounting requirements of the Statement may differ significantly from the results reported herein.